-Webhook Relay is an API driven, secure tunneling solution.
-Our two main services are:
+Webhook Relay is an API driven, secure tunneling solution that provides:

 - Webhook Forwarding - secure, unidirectional by default with optional request/response transformation.

 - Bidirectional Tunnelling - fast tunnels for direct access to any HTTP service.
-This is ideal for accessing internal services and demoing websites.
+This is ideal for accessing internal APIs and demoing websites.

 Webhook forwarding is by default a uni-directional (“one way”) way to send webhooks to other internal and public destinations.